CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/plainpool.md

         523455207306501616, 476610
         ```

-    !!!info todo
+    !!!note
         `remove_liquidity` removes liquidity in a balanced proportion according to the balances in the pool.
-Again, when conducting this transaction in production, do not set `_min_amount` to zero or any other arbitrary value; otherwise, you may get frontrun/sandwiched and lose money.

 ### `remove_liquidity_one_coin`